 Use the Change Custodian and Change Fund Verification forms to appoint a new custodian if you are going to be absent for a long period of time.

-Notify the USFSCO Cashier Office immediately when you are no longer the custodian or change your office address.
+Notify the University Bursar Cashier Office immediately when you are no longer the custodian or change your office address.

 Forms Used in this Procedure